EtienneCmb/visbrain/docs/sleep.rst

        * *Tmin* : Minimum duration, default 0.5 second
        * *Tmax* : Maximum duration, default 2 seconds
        * *Threshold* : defined as Mean + X * standard deviation of the signal.
 A  higher threshold will results in a more conservative detection.
-       * *Perform detection only for NREM sleep* : if this checkbox is checked and a hypnogram is loaded, the detection will only be performed on NREM sleep epochs.
+       * *Perform detection only for NREM sleep* : if True and a hypnogram is loaded, then the detection will only be performed on NREM sleep epochs.

 Peaks detection